wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 Learners goal is to learn the area so they can become an expert reviewer, they should not sign off on the review, they should also questions

-reviewer tends to be at a disadvantage since they didn't write the code and are not as devoted to the review as teh person asking for the review.
+reviewer tends to be at a disadvantage since they didn't write the code and are not as devoted to the review as the person asking for the review.

 Requiring multiple sign offs on reviews combined with resetting votes on any change:
     - Significantly slows down how quickly changes can be made.
-    - Reduces the incentive to fix nit comments, since it resets all reviewers
+    - Reduces the incentive and cost to fix nit comments, since it resets all reviewers
-    - Increases the incentive to sign off without through review, since presumably the other person is reviewing it (I just need one more sign off)
+    - Increases the incentive to sign off without through review, since presumably the other person is reviewing it (I just need one more sign off).
+    - Places less significance on a sign off.